 The fertile soils around Eskdale produce apples, stonefruit and grapes for winemaking.
-Hawke’s Bay is dubbed the fruit bowl of New Zealand – it was the site of vineyards planted from 1851 by French Catholic missionaries (the forerunners of present-day Mission Estate winery), and of Wattie’s canning and food-processing business, established in 1934.
+Hawke’s Bay is dubbed the fruit bowl of New Zealand – it was the site of vineyards planted from 1851 by French Catholic missionaries (the forerunners of the present-day Mission Estate winery), and of Wattie’s canning and food-processing business, established in 1934.

 Listen to a Roadside Story about Eskdale.
 Roadside Stories is a series of audio guides to places around New Zealand.